Howth 17: History

-The class however was reduced to 15 due to mishaps and storm damage for a few short years but in May 1988 Isobel and Erica were launched at Howth Yacht Club, the boats having been built in a shed at Howth Castle - the first of the class actually built in Howth.
+The class was reduced to 15 due to mishaps and storm damage.
+In July 1984 Mimosa foundered off the Baily while taking part in the class's race from Howth to Dún Laoghaire as part of the Royal St George Yacht Club regatta.
+In May 1988, however, Isobel and Erica were launched at Howth Yacht Club, the boats having been built in a shed at Howth Castle (the first of the class actually built in Howth) restoring the fleet to 17 boats after a gap of 73 years.

-A project to build another boat by Wicklow-based builder Charlie Featherstone was completed in May 2009 with the assistance and contribution of various members within the class as well as the vital assistance of Offaly based boat-builder Dougal McMahon whose skills were sought to complete the decks and attach the 16 hundredweight (812kg) keel.
+A project to build another boat by Wicklow-based builder Charlie Featherstone was completed in May 2009 with the assistance and contribution of various members within the class as well as the vital assistance of Offaly based boatbuilder Dougal McMahon whose skills were sought to complete the decks and attach the 16 hundredweight (812 kg) keel.
 The boat was named 'Sheila' after Shelagh Wilkinson, widow of Norman Wilkinson who was the sixth owner of 'Leila' for 51 years from 1948 to 1999.
 The boat was launched on 23 May 2009.
+The class celebrated its centenary in 1998, with all five of the original century-old boats continuing to race into their second century.
+Several of the boats were road-trailed to Carrickfergus and sailed back to Howth in freezing April weather, retracing the inaugural 90-mile passage of 1898.

+A further project to build a boat was started in 2016 by Ian Malcolm and he commissioned the traditional boatbuilding school in Brittany 'Skol Ar Mor' to undertake the task.
+The boat was the first built outside of Ireland and was launched in the summer of 2017 and named 'Orla' after Ian's sister.